Shocklach Oviatt: Occupational structure

-Using information provided by the Vision of Britain website, we are able to see the history of the social structure of Shocklach village in the nineteenth century.
-In 1831, the largest occupational status was 'labourers and servants' (70 people), followed by 'employees and professionals' (22 people), the next 'middling sorts' (20 people) and the lowest status was a category of 'other' (3 people).
+In 1831, the largest occupational category was 'labourers and servants' (70 people), followed by 'employees and professionals' (22 people), 'middling sorts' (20 people) and others (3 people).

-Furthermore, data from 1881 gives us a much more detailed picture of the occupational structure of Shocklach Oviatt.
-There are nine categories of occupation; domestic services or offices, agriculture, workers in machines and implements, workers in carriages and harnesses, workers in food and lodging, workers in dress, workers in general or unspecified commodities, persons without specified occupations and the last category being unknown occupation.
-Many of these categories combine 'Workers and Dealers' in different commodities, so it is impossible to distinguish workers in manufacturing and services.

 Amenities

 St Edith's Church

-Some buildings are regarded as historical.
-In 'The Buildings of England, Cheshire', St Edith's Church appears to represent the main building for the village.
-It is described "a small Normal building- cf. the very crudely decorated doorway with zigzag, rope, and lozenges broken by ninety degrees.
+In 'The Buildings of England, Cheshire', St Edith's Church is described as "a small Normal building- cf. the very crudely decorated doorway with zigzag, rope, and lozenges broken by ninety degrees.
 Nave and chancel, and double bellcote... the odd w baptistery squeezed between the two buttresses looks a rustic job".

-Today, standing in the middle of fields on its own, overlooking the River Dee and Wales, St Edith's Church still remains an important building.
-It is a Grade I listed building and a small, isolated 12th-century church situated one mile outside the village of Shocklach.
+Today, standing in the middle of fields on its own, overlooking the River Dee and Wales, the 12th-century St Edith's Church is a Grade I listed building, situated one mile outside the village of Shocklach.
 The church has a beautiful Norman doorway but the level of the ground outside is higher than the base of the door.

 Shocklach Oviatt CE Primary School

 Shocklach Oviatt CE Primary School has achieved an International Award for Outstanding Development of the International Dimension.
 A report (October 2010) states that an Outreach Children's Centre opened inside the primary school on 13 October 2010 which can serve children and families of neighbouring schools and surrounding villages.
 The aim of the Centre was to support and improve the lives of young children and families from a wide area, also seen as a celebration of rural partnership working.